-A: Airbrush tanning is completely safe with just a couple exceptions…
+A: Spray tanning is completely safe with just a couple exceptions…

 I don’t believe the eye areas and most of the mucous membranes are going to be problems for DHA and tanning solution.
 This is my belief.

 Don’t breathe the fumes.

 Don’t breathe the fumes.
 Ever.
 Period.

 Just ignore the Red, No Parking Fire Lane all around my bamboo shoot… It’s just a safety precaution… Move along… Nothing to see here…

 Professional over cautiousness beats professional recklessness.
 I call it the “Better Safe than Sick and Sued” philosophy.